chandan-singh/one-on-one/README.md

 # One on One meetings

 The one-on-one meetings are vital for organizational growth.
 Many people-managers overlook the benefits of one-on-one meetings.
-One of the main reasons is that the manager usually asks a set of similar 3–10 questions repeatedly.
-The repetition of questions makes the meeting boring for manager and subordinates.
+One of the main reasons is that the manager usually asks a set of similar-sounding 3–10 questions.
+The repetition of questions makes the meeting boring for managers and subordinates.

 The Internet has many excellent resources and recommendations for questions that can be used in one-on-ones.
 Here is the consolidated list of the sample questions which you can readily use in your conversation.

-#### Opening Questions
+### Opening Questions

 * What would you like to focus on at this meeting?
 * What were your focus and achievements this week?